oddbird/susy/docs/upgrade.rst

 and ``remove-omega``,
 but both have been deprecated.
 Rather than removing styles,
-simply override them with the desired behavior.
+override them with the desired behavior.
 The :ref:`full <tools-row-full>` and :ref:`span <tools-span-mixin>`
 mixins should give you everything you need for overriding spans and omegas, respectively.